 Directions to thePoint

 Our meetings are held in thePoint at UCF offices, located inside the Research

 From Alafaya Blvd (SR 434) go East onto Research Pkwy.
 The Research Pavilion

 will be on the right-hand side.
 Turn into the second lot for free parking and easy access to

 SUITE 135, 12424 Research Pkwy #250, Orlando, FL.

 thePoint at UCF Map (Click to view)

 Sober Knights is a group of UCF students of all ages who like to have fun without alcohol.
-This group is not a recovery group or program but is open for everyone.
-The only requirement is that you are drug and alcohol free when attending Sober Knight meetings and/or events.
+This group is not a recovery group or program but is open to everyone.
+The only requirement is that you are drug and alcohol-free when attending Sober Knight meetings and/or events.